crystalowens/oreometer/README.md

  The record in our lab for the fewest pennies to break an Oreo open was 10.
 We left our Oreometer set up overnight, and it was twisted open by the next morning (due to delayed yielding).
 Can you do fewer?

-  Find more details of our observations in our paper.
+  Find more details of our observations in [our full paper](https://aip.scitation.org/doi/full/10.1063/5.0085362)

  </details>